ibmbpm/bpm_analytics/README.md

 * Elasticsearch & Kibana
   * Version 5.1.x
   * Version 5.4.x
+  * Version 5.5.x
   * By default, Elasticsearch and Kibana have no security.
 To use this with any real business data, one will need to subscribe to Elastic X-Pack (https://www.elastic.co/downloads/x-pack) to enable security.
 * JRE
-  * IBM JRE 7 (Java 7) - both the EventSummaryAgent and BPMEventEmitter need use the Java 7, it means BPM's JRE should be Java 7 also
+  * IBM JRE 7 (Java 7) or IBM JRE 8 (Java 8) - EventSummaryAgent and BPMEventEmitter is compatible with the Java 7 and Java 8, but since the BPM v8600 only support Java 8, the Java 8 is recommended

 Version(s) Supported
 ========================
-IBM Business Process Manager V8.5.7.0 CF201706
+IBM Business Process Manager V8.6.0.0

 Download
 =====================
 ### Stable build
 Click on the "release" link at the top of this window to find a stable release of the utilities:
-*	BPMEventEmitter
 *	EventSummayAgent
 *	BPMDashboardKibana
 ### Development build